boostorg/sort/README.md

 The goal of the Boost Sort Library is provide to the users, the most modern and fast sorting algorithms.

-This library provide stable and not stable sorting algorithms, in single thread and parallel versions.
+This library provides stable and not stable sorting algorithms, in single thread and parallel versions.

 These algorithms do not use any other library or utility.
 The parallel algorithms need a C++11 compliant compiler.